imagineLife/big-site/content/http-server/styling-and-interaction.md

 # hold down "control" and the "c" key to stop the server
 ^C

+# restart the server
+API_PORT=9876 node .
 ```

-With the html doc pointing to an `./index.css`, the html page
+With the html doc pointing to an `./index.css`, the html page in the browser is looking for the css file at `http://localhost:9876/index.css`.
+This file does not exist, unfortunately.